aman219/cluster-python/README.md

 # cluster
-A backend for web NAS (Network Attached Server) written in python.
+### A backend for web NAS (Network Attached Server) written in python.
+It use Django framework as backend for managing server resources.

 ## Steps to run server :-
 ```